From corruption arises justice. From justice arises revolution. From revolution arises democracy.

 This narrative has been replayed throughout the ages, but what makes this story different is that the most qualified person — a young woman — who helped lead the uprising just happened to be living in the area at the time of the crises.

 As Woody Allen wrote for his character “Chris Wilton” in the film “Match Point”, “ … I’d rather be lucky than good… .”
 Not that Ana Maria Quintana isn’t good, but more importantly, the City of Bell is lucky.

-Quintana’s drive to better her community didn’t begin initially by following a political career path.
+Quintana’s drive to better her community didn’t begin by following a political career path — a path that led her to where she is today: an elected official to the City of Bell’s City Council.
 First, she had other ideas and experiences to flush out, which took this small town girl into the halls of giants and to the realm of the arts.

 Lights, Camera, Action

 Surrounded by a Chichen Itza motif, with the smell of popcorn in the air, the lights begin to dim as the curtains go up in the Maya Cinema Theaters located in three windswept towns in central and northern California.
 Latinos no longer have to drive outside of their communities to enjoy a communal theater-going experience thanks to the novel idea brought forth by Academy-Award nominated producer, Moctesuma Esparza.
 The entertainment executive is fulfilling a niche by providing a high-quality, state-of-the-art theater experience in underserved neighborhoods with a strong Latino presence.
 Quintana feels fortunate to have served as Legal Counsel & Director of Development with this avant-garde theater chain, founded by the luminary producer, who’s credits include “Selena”, “Milagro Bean Field Wars”, “Gettysburg” and “God and Generals”.
 Always the visionary, Esparza’s long-term goal is to have 500 screens in 40 locations that have a significant Latino population.